 Easy to overlook is the reverse situation of the horse or participant possibly damaging the facility itself.
 Minor damage that often happens without intention comes from innocent tasks such as hanging buckets or decorating barn areas.
 The facility will likely have methods of hanging buckets available that do not require nailing any new hardware to stall walls.
 Participants should also avoid using adhesives that leave permanent residue when decorating their stall areas (like liquid nails, etc.).

 A more impactful risk to the participants involves threats to their personal property and to the facility.
-They should be reminded about the potential for theft and to keep their tack and other valuables locked in a tack stall or vehicle.
+Remind them about the potential for theft and advise them to keep their tack and other valuables locked in a tack stall or vehicle.
 More important is the risk of fire, especially in barns.
-"No Smoking" signs should be prominently displayed, and enforced, in all barns.
-If fans, clippers, or other power equipment are used, they should be unplugged when not in use.
-Those types of powered devices should not be used in such quantity to overpower the circuits.
+"No Smoking" signs should be displayed prominently and enforced in all barns.
+If anyone uses fans, clippers, or other power equipment, they should be unplugged when not in use.
+Consider limiting the use of these powered devices to avoid overpowering the circuits.
 More examples of how property can be damaged are in Appendix Table 3.

 Biosecurity—Diseases Transmitted to Humans

 Animals, including horses, may carry microorganisms that can cause diarrhea and other gastrointestinal symptoms in humans.
 These microorganisms are shed in an animal's feces and (sometimes) saliva.
 After shedding, they may also survive in an animal's environment.
-Organisms of concern include Salmonella, Campylobacter, E.coli, and Cryptosporidium parvum.
-Participants, staff, and the public should be aware of touching one horse then another.
-After touching animals, hand to mouth contact should be avoided until hands can be thoroughly washed.
-If there will be significant attendance by the general public, it is also a good idea to post sanitation reminder signs and even provide hand wash or sanitizer stations (see Appendix Table 4).
+Organisms of concern include Salmonella, Campylobacter, E. coli, and Cryptosporidium parvum.
+Participants, staff, and the public should be aware of touching one horse and then another.
+After touching animals, attendees should avoid hand-to-mouth contact until their hands can be thoroughly washed.
+If there will be significant attendance by the general public, it is also a good idea to post sanitation reminder signs and even provide hand washing or sanitizer stations (see Appendix Table 4).

 Transmission of equine disease directly from horse to human via insects is unlikely.
 As a general precaution, and for the comfort of both, people should use mosquito repellent on themselves and insecticide spray on their horses.

-Event organizers should check if there are any current outbreaks and gathering restrictions set by the State Veterinarian.
+Event organizers should check if there are any current outbreaks and gathering restrictions set by the state veterinarian (see the FDACS webpage on equine movement requirements).
 Horse movement restrictions put in place by the State of Florida will override your planning and likely result in having to cancel the event.
-Even when there are no statewide restrictions, all horses traveling should be tested and negative for Equine Infectious Anemia (EIA), documented on a current Coggins test.
-Proof of "negative Coggins" within the past 12 months should be either collected at arrival to the event or submitted with the registration.
+Even without any statewide restrictions, all horses traveling should test negative for Equine Infectious Anemia (EIA), as documented on a current Coggins test.
+Proof of "negative Coggins" within the past 12 months should be collected upon arrival at the event or submitted with the registration.
 In either case, the physical appearance of the horse should be compared with the description on the Coggins test to ensure a match.
 Show organizers may choose to contact their local FDACS inspectors to check Coggins upon arrival at the event.

-The owner of a boarding stable or pasture, the sponsors of an event, or the person designated in charge of an event is responsible for ensuring that the report of the EIA test requirements have been met and must maintain records for a period of 2 years.
+The owner of a boarding stable or pasture, the sponsors of an event, or the person designated in charge of an event is responsible for ensuring that each horse meets the EIA test requirements and for maintaining test report records for a period of two years (see the FDACS webpage on equine infectious anemia).
 These records must be available for inspection by a Department of Agriculture representative whenever requested and must include the following information:

 a.
 The name of the horse;

 b.
-The name of the owner of the horse or the name of the owner's representative;
+The name of the horse’s owner or the name of the owner's representative;

 c.
 The EIA test date, which is the date the blood sample was obtained to be submitted; and

 d.
-The laboratory accession number of the report of the EIA test.
+The laboratory accession number of the EIA test report.

 Diseases that are transmitted via direct contact or contact with objects are more of a concern to a facility host than those transmitted by mosquitoes or other vectors.
 Mosquitoes typically do not transmit diseases from one horse to another (EIA being an exception).
-They carry it from an intermediate host (such as birds) to horses, and sometimes people.
+They carry it from an intermediate host (such as birds) to horses and sometimes people.
 Therefore, a horse with a vector-transmitted disease usually does not put other horses at immediate risk.
-However, if horses are in an area where mosquitoes carried a disease from infected birds to one horse, then there is a possibility for the mosquitoes to carry it to other horses, and sometimes humans.
-Please note that EIA can be transmitted from horse to horse by mosquitoes, which is why all horses should be tested and negative for carrying EIA before mingling (negative Coggins).
+However, if horses are in an area where mosquitoes carried a disease from infected birds to one horse, then there is a possibility for the mosquitoes to carry it to other horses and sometimes to humans.
+Please note that mosquitoes can transmit EIA from horse to horse, which is why all horses should test negative for carrying EIA before mingling (negative Coggins).

-The more likely threats when assessing potential for communicable diseases are those that are transmitted by direct contact, aerosol, or communal contact with objects.
-As horses are being visually compared to the Coggins test description, they should also be observed for signs of illness (non-clear nasal discharge, fever, lethargy), and, if present, isolated or turned away.
-Buckets should be cleaned and sanitized between uses by different horses and communal water troughs should be avoided.
+Communicable diseases that are transmitted by direct contact, aerosol, or communal contact with objects are more likely threats.
+When visually comparing horses to the Coggins test description, organizers should also check for signs of illness (non-clear nasal discharge, fever, lethargy) and, if present, isolate or turn horses away.
+Buckets should be cleaned and sanitized between uses by different horses, and communal water troughs should be avoided.
 Stalls should also be completely stripped of bedding and sanitized between groups of horses.
 Refer to Appendix Table 5 for more thoughts related to communicable diseases.

 General Precautions

-Many of the risks you will most likely face do not fit into one of the above categories.
+You will most likely face many risks that do not fit into one of the aforementioned categories.
 One of the greatest risks involves weather.
 At most outdoor events in Florida, you can count on either heat and humidity, rain and thunderstorms, or both.
 Any good risk management plan should have contingencies for the weather.
-For the heat, that could be as simple as having an air conditioned space available to bring someone who is having issues with the heat.
-For thunderstorms with nearby lightning, there should be a plan defining when activities should be paused and when they should be resumed.
+Keep an air-conditioned space available for anyone having issues with the heat.
+For thunderstorms with nearby lightning, establish a plan defining when to pause and resume activities.
 Refer to Appendix Table 6 for more details about planning for severe weather.

-One of the most unpredictable situations that might be encountered is the impulsive reactions of upset participants, parents, trainers, etc. The significant majority of youth who show at horse shows and their 'entourage' take the ups and downs of horse shows in stride.
-However, there might be that one unusual situation that causes someone to react emotionally and persistently.
-In such cases, there should be one 'authority' who is tasked with handling the situation.
-If attempts at calming the upset person fail and it is causing a disturbance to the others, there should be a plan in place for asking that person to leave.
-General 4-H Code of Conduct procedures apply in this case, as well as any other standard operating procedures you have in place for the specific event.
-Similarly, on the occasion that protesters come to the event, there should be one person tasked with handling them as well as any media response.
+One of the most unpredictable situations you might encounter is the impulsive reactions of upset participants, parents, trainers, and so forth.
+The significant majority of youth who participate in horse shows and their “entourage” take the ups and downs of horse shows in stride.
+However, there might be an unusual situation that causes someone to react emotionally and persistently.
+In such cases, there should be one “authority” who is tasked with handling the situation.
+If attempts at calming the upset person fail and the situation causes a disturbance to others, there should be a plan in place for asking that person to leave.
+General 4-H Code of Conduct procedures, as outlined in Florida 4-H Policies & Best Management Practices, apply in this case and for any other standard operating procedures you have in place for the specific event.
+Similarly, on the occasion that protesters come to the event, one person should be tasked with handling them as well as any media response.

 Summary